Homolka earns county court judgeship in the Fifth Judicial District

 “She was obviously well-respected so these are big shoes that I have the opportunity to fill,” Homolka said.
 “I have a lot of respect for the judges that serve the district currently not only in the county court position but the district court position. … They’re great people who I look forward to working with.”

-Andrew Kiser is a reporter for The Columbus Telegram.
+Andrew Kiser is a reporter for the Schuyler Sun.
 Reach him via email at andrew.kiser@lee.net.